Ann-Anahit/drf_api/README.md

 [Back to top](<#content>)

-## Events
+## Posts

-On the events page, you can see a list of events with the fields owner, created_at, updated_at, title, description, event_image and event_date.
+On the Posts/events page, you can see a list of events and posts with the fields owner, created_at, updated_at, title, description, image, content and updated_at.
 The serializer added the fields is_owner, profile_id, profile_image, favorite_id and comments_count.

 ![events](documentation/images/posts.png)